Cleo Walker: Career

-Walker was drafted by the Green Bay Packers in the seventh round of the 1970 NFL Draft and played that season with the team.
-The following season, he played with the Atlanta Falcons.
+Walker was drafted by the Green Bay Packers in the seventh round of the 1970 NFL draft and played that season with the team.
+The following season, 1971, he played with the Atlanta Falcons.
+He later played in the World Football League, in 1974 for the Houston Texans (which later that year became the Shreveport Steamer), and in 1975 again for Shreveport (until the WFL folded in mid-season).

 He played at the collegiate level at the University of Louisville.
 He played for the Cardinals from 1967 to 1970.
 After retiring from football, he worked as a comptroller for Ryder Trucks and then for the FBI.

 In 2001 he was inducted to the Cardinals Athletics Hall of Fame.